Bank robbery: Historical bank robbers

-Bonnie Parker and Clyde Barrow, better known as "Bonny and Clyde" (active February 1932 – May 1934), were an American couple who went on a crime spree during the Great Depression with their associates, the Barrow Gang.
+Bonnie Parker and Clyde Barrow, better known as "Bonnie and Clyde" (active February 1932 – May 1934), were an American couple who went on a crime spree during the Great Depression with their associates, the Barrow Gang.
 They captured the public imagination with their image as a wild young couple.
 Along with their gang, they were credited with only ten bank robberies, often making away with as little as $80.
 They were eventually ambushed and killed on the roadside outside Bienville Parish, Louisiana by a posse of Texas and Louisiana lawmen.

 John Dillinger (June 22, 1903 – July 22, 1934) robbed banks in the Midwestern United States.
 Some considered him a dangerous criminal, while others idolized him as a present-day Robin Hood.
 He gained this latter reputation (and the nickname "Jackrabbit") for his graceful movements during bank heists, such as leaping over the counter (a movement he supposedly copied from the movies) and many narrow getaways from police.
 On July 22, 1934, FBI agents cornered Dillinger in an alley outside a movie theater in Chicago, Illinois, where he was shot and killed by multiple agents.

 George "Baby Face" Nelson (December 6, 1908 – November 27, 1934) was a bank robber and former associate of John Dillinger.
 He is notable for having killed more FBI agents in the line of duty than any other person.
 He was killed in a shootout known as The Battle of Barrington, outside Chicago.

 Edwin Alonzo Boyd (April 2, 1914 – May 17, 2002) was a Canadian bank robber and leader of the Boyd Gang, which pulled off a string of heists, including the largest in Toronto history.

 Clarence Anglin, and brother John Anglin, the infamous Alcatraz escapees, robbed a bank in Alabama.

 In the early 20th century, Willie Sutton (June 30, 1901 – November 2, 1980) was asked why he robbed banks, and he was famously reported as answering: "Because that's where the money is."
 This is, in fact, a quote invented by the interviewer to make the story more interesting.
 However, when asked, Sutton did write this statement and autograph it for his physician, so in a sense it is accurate.